-It is reported that the functional groups those are responsible for the recognition of template may change their three-dimensional configuration due to swelling of polymer [30].
+The polymer swelling changes the three-dimensional configuration of functional groups which are taking part in the recognition process [30].
 The swelling rate of L-Phe imprinted membrane was 73% and that of D-Phe imprinted membrane was 75%.
 It was observed that elasticity and swelling ability of membrane increased in the aqueous medium.
 According to the theory of "induced fit effect", Piletsky et. al. [31] concluded that solvation of the functional monomer binding ligands are the cause of swelling.
 Most of functional ligands (from the functional monomers) after the removal of template are probably produced inside the selective cavities.
 After selective rebinding, the volume of the polymer reduced nearly to the original volume.
-While Ulbricht observed that the increase in permeability is due to the swelling of membrane caused by the binding of template to the imprinting sites [32].
+While that the increase in permeability Ulbricht observed is due to the membrane swelling as a consequence of template binding to imprinting sites [32].